-I think we get fixated when we’re feeling vulnerable, or depleted in some way.
+I think we get fixated when we’re feeling vulnerable or depleted in some way.
 When we’re tired, or overwhelmed, or feeling hurt.
-Those seem to be the times the mind latches on to something painful or unsettling, whether it’s real or imagined.
-So there we are, folding the laundry, except we’re not.
+Those seem to be the times the mind latches onto something painful or unsettling, whether it’s real or imagined.
+So there we are folding the laundry, except we’re not.
 We’re in some imaginary conversation about something that hasn’t happened and might not ever happen.
-We’ve imagined our worst-case scenario, and we let our minds run wild.
-So there we are, folding that t-shirt, but our shoulders are up around our ears, and our breath is shallow, and our brow is furrowed and maybe our jaw is clenching.
+We’ve conjured our worst-case scenario, and we let our minds run wild.
+So we’re folding that t-shirt, but our shoulders are up around our ears and our breath is shallow and our brow is furrowed and maybe our jaw is clenching.
 If you work hard enough at it, you might even raise your blood pressure or get an adrenaline rush.
-And meanwhile, you’ve missed the chance to practice a little Zen and the Art of Folding Laundry.
+Meanwhile, you’ve missed the chance to practice a little Zen and the Art of Folding Laundry.
 Maybe you missed hearing your kids laughing in the other room.
 Or you didn’t see how the sun was setting right outside your door.

-Left unchecked, the mind tends to head into the past or the future.
-But it’s sad because there’s no potential left in the past; it cannot be rewritten.
+Left unchecked, the mind tends to head into the past or the future, but it’s sad because there’s no potential left in the past.
 I’m not saying there isn’t a time and place for examining and understanding in what ways your past might be affecting your present.
 I’m simply saying there’s not much point in using up too much of today looking backward and trying to do it differently.
 It already unfolded the way it did.
-And when we race into the future, we often do that with anxiety.
+When we race into the future, we often do that with anxiety.
 Playing out our worst fears, thinking about what we’ll say or do, making ourselves literally sick with worry.
-There is no predicting the future.
-And most people spend way too much time upsetting themselves over things that never come to pass, anyway.
+There is no predicting the future and most people spend way too much time upsetting themselves over things that never come to pass, anyway.